 The CUL3 gene provides instructions for making a protein called cullin-3.
-This protein plays a role in the cell machinery that breaks down (degrades) unwanted proteins, called the ubiquitin-proteasome system.
+This protein plays a role in the ubiquitin-proteasome system, which breaks down (degrades) unwanted proteins inside cells.

-E3 ubiquitin ligases containing the cullin-3 protein tag proteins called WNK1 and WNK4 with ubiquitin.
-These proteins are involved in controlling blood pressure in the body.
+E3 ubiquitin ligases that contain cullin-3 tag many proteins that perform a variety of functions, such as cell growth and division.
+These ligases also tag blood pressure-related proteins called WNK1 and WNK4, which are produced from the WNK1 and WNK4 genes.
 By regulating the amount of WNK1 and WNK4 available, cullin-3 plays a role in blood pressure control.

 Health Conditions Related to Genetic Changes